On James Hyde's example of non-orderable subgroup of $\mathrm{Homeo}(D,\partial D)$: Properties

-Observe that: \begin{itemize} \item the derivative of $\gamma_0$ is constant on both intervals $(0,1/2)$ and $(1/2,1)$, which are preserved by $\delta_0^2$; \item the derivative of $\delta_0^2$ is constant on any interval of the form $(k/12,(k+1)/12)$, $k\in \Z$. \end{itemize} Then, by close inspection of the values of these derivatives, one finds that
+Observe that: \begin{itemize} \item the derivative of $\gamma_0$ is constant on both intervals $(0,1/2)$ and $(1/2,1)$, which are preserved by $\delta_0^2$; \item the derivative of $\delta_0^2$ is constant on any interval of the form $\left (\tfrac{k}{12},\tfrac{k+1}{12}\right )$, $k\in \Z$. \end{itemize} Then, by close inspection of the values of these derivatives, by means of the expressions \eqref{eq:gamma} and \eqref{eq:delta2}, one finds that

 Therefore $\varphi$ is constant and it is enough to compute its value at the point $0$: